alexle/alexle.github.com/apps/coffee/index.md

     // Transition to done after 3 seconds setTimeout(function() {
       var doneMsg = name
-        ? name + ', your pourover is on the way.
-Sit tight.'
+        ?
+'Sit tight, ' + name + '.
+Your drink is on the way.'
-        : 'Your pourover is on the way.
-Sit tight.';
+        : 'Sit tight.
+Your drink is on the way.';
       document.getElementById('done-msg').textContent = doneMsg;
       showState('done');
       btn.disabled = false;